tomdeman-bio/seq2HLA_workflow/README.md

 ## Cool and interesting use-case for HLA typing:

 * [Austin Nguyen et al. Journal of Virology.
 2020](https://jvi.asm.org/content/early/2020/04/16/JVI.00510-20)
   * Nguyen *et al*. examined how HLA genetic variation affects the cellular immune response to proteins from human-infecting coronaviruses.
-The authors found that HLA-B\*46:01 had the fewest predicted binding sites to the SARS-COV-2 virus, and HLA-B\*15:03 displayed the greatest capacity to present highly-conserved shared SARS-COV-2 proteins to human immune cells
+They showed that HLA-B\*46:01 had the fewest predicted binding sites to the SARS-COV-2 virus, and HLA-B\*15:03 displayed the greatest capacity to present highly-conserved SARS-COV-2 proteins to human immune cells